Owner pleads for dog back after adoption mistake

 Christine Bockin was getting ready inside her home in Bell County on April 29, when the dog -- named Mila -- ran outside after seeing another dog being walked at the end of her street.
 Bockin said she ran outside after Mila, but by the time she reached the end of the road, the dog was nowhere to be found.

 Mila was found a few streets away by a Good Samaritan, who inexplicably took her 45 miles away to the Williamson County Regional Animal Shelter, according to Bockin.
 She was then turned over to the Austin Humane Society, which held her for the required 72 hours, before putting Mila up for adoption.
-She was adopted immediately to someone else.
+Her name was changed to Amber and she was adopted immediately to someone else.

 During that whole ordeal, Bockin said she posted missing dog signs, searched social media and contacted local animal shelters looking for her precious Mila.
 She never thought to check an animal shelter -- all the way in Austin.